cerb/cerb.github.io/_docs/getting_started/quick-start.md

 Navigate to **Setup** >> **Configure** >> **Scheduler**.

 The **scheduler** is responsible for planning and running _jobs_.
-A **job** is a specific task -- checking your mailboxes for new messages, search indexing new records, performing nightly maintenance, triggering Virtual Attendant scheduled behaviors, etc.  There are several built-in jobs, and new jobs can be added using plugins.
+A **job** is a specific task: checking your mailboxes for new messages, search indexing new records, performing nightly maintenance, triggering scheduled bot behaviors, etc.  There are several built-in jobs, and new jobs can be added using plugins.

 For Cerb's scheduled jobs to automatically run in the background, you need to configure a third-party tool to request the `/cron` page every minute.